marOne-mrri/learn-terraform-provision-eks-cluster/README.md

 # Learn Terraform - Provision an EKS Cluster - Deploy to the EKS cluster a fullstack App

 This project provides an example infrastructure as code (IaC) setup using Terraform, Docker, and Kubernetes to deploy a full-stack application.
-The Terraform code was forked from [hashicorp/learn-terraform-provision-eks-cluster](https://github.com/hashicorp/learn-terraform-provision-eks-cluster).
+The Terraform code was forked from [hashicorp/learn-terraform-provision-eks-cluster](https://github.com/hashicorp/learn-terraform-provision-eks-cluster) and updated to meet my Requirements.

 ## Requirements